pnnehome/pnnehome.github.io/docs/source/index.rst

 Papers
 ---------------

-Wei, Yanhao 'Max' and Zhenling Jiang (2024a), "Estimating Parameters of Structural Models with Neural Networks," Accepted at Marketing Science.
+Wei, Yanhao 'Max' and Zhenling Jiang (2024), "Estimating Parameters of Structural Models with Neural Networks," Accepted at Marketing Science.

-Wei, Yanhao 'Max' and Zhenling Jiang (2024b), "A Pre-trained Estimator for Consumer Search Models."
+Wei, Yanhao 'Max' and Zhenling Jiang (2025), "Pretraining Estimators for Structural Models: Application to Consumer Search."

 Ursu, Raluca, Stephan Seiler, and Elisabeth Honka (2022), "The Sequential Search Model: A Framework for Empirical Research."